chevah/geck/content/documentation.rst

 When creating a new page, add the page name in a doctree (ie index.rst).

 See the towncrier repo for news fragments and the extensions to use.
 Documentation changes is usually ``.ignore`` with the internal ID.

-Release notes are tied to a specific version so that changes are linked to a version of SFTPPlus.
+Release notes are tied to a specific version so that changes are linked to a version of the product.

 Further details about generating and building documentation is found in the chevah server repository.